liguowang/cpgtools/docs/source/demo/beta_profile_region.rst

                         ChromeEnd).
 If the 6-th column does not exist, all regions will be considered as on "+" strand.
   -d DOWNSTREAM_SIZE, --downstream=DOWNSTREAM_SIZE
-                        Size of extension to downstream. default-2000 (bp) -u UPSTREAM_SIZE, --upstream=UPSTREAM_SIZE
+                        Size of extension to downstream. default=2000 (bp) -u UPSTREAM_SIZE, --upstream=UPSTREAM_SIZE
-                        Size of extension to upstream. default-2000 (bp) -o OUT_FILE, --output=OUT_FILE
+                        Size of extension to upstream. default=2000 (bp) -o OUT_FILE, --output=OUT_FILE
-                        Prefix of the output file.
+                        The prefix of the output file.

 Input files (examples)
 --------------------------